jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (a) the amount that is calculated using the formula in subsection (6):
   (b) the amount that is calculated using the formula in subsection (8).
 Formula for first amount
-(6) The first amount is calculated using the formula— replacement expenditure × 7.5% fraction.
+(6) The first amount is calculated using the formula—replacement expenditure×7.5%fraction.
 Definition of items in formula
 (7) In the formula in subsection (6),—
   (a) replacement expenditure is the amount of the expenditure incurred by the person:
   (b) fraction is the greater of 7.5% and the replaced area fraction for the planting for the current income year.
 Formula for second amount
-(8) The second amount is calculated using the formula— replacement expenditure × 15% − earlier fraction − later fraction replaced area fraction.
+(8) The second amount is calculated using the formula—replacement expenditure×15% − earlier fraction − later fractionreplaced area fraction.
 Definition of items in formula
 (9) In the formula in subsection (8),—
   (a) replacement expenditure is the amount of the expenditure incurred by the person: